Here’s why customer service benchmarking is so important

 By regularly benchmarking your performance and processes, your support team can better understand areas where they excel as well as where they need some improvement.

 No one needs to tell you that a great customer experience is critical to a company’s success.
 But the other companies that are courting your customers?
 They know this too and customers will gladly follow whoever serves them best.
-There is more pressure than ever on customer service teams to deliver an exceptional experience and keep up with–and even pioneer– industry best practices.
+As customer preferences evolve, there is more pressure than ever on customer service teams to deliver an exceptional experience and keep up with—and even pioneer—industry best practices.

-Here are a number of ways benchmarking puts customer service teams on the path to doing their best work:
+Here are some ways that customer service benchmarking puts teams on the path to doing their best work: